 Habit trackers can benefit everyone.

-They’re an excellent tool for increasing productivity and mindfully building healthy and successful habits, or even breaking bad ones.
+They’re an excellent tool for increasing productivity and mindfully and successfully building better habits, or even breaking bad ones.
 But how do they work?

 How Can Habit Trackers Help to Form New Habits?